mecmartini/gatsby-contact-form-firebase/README.md

 # Example of how to build a Contact Form for GatsbyJS with Firebase Database as backend

-Contact Form, made with GatsbyJS, that use a Firebase Database integration as backend to store data.
+Contact Form, made with GatsbyJS, using a Firebase Database integration as backend to store data.

 ![Contact Form](./screenshot.png "Contact Form")